Eligibility and Funding Allocations

 MSI funding is allocated annually and paid to municipalities following legislative approval of the provincial budget; submission of sufficient project applications; and submission and/or certification of Statement of Funding and Expenditures.

-In 2016, municipalities received just over $1.21 billion under the MSI program.
-Of this total, $30 million was applied to operating priorities.
-The remainder was applied to qualifying capital projects.
-The capital funding includes $340.7 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).
+For 2017, just over $1.2 billion is estimated to be allocated under the MSI program.
+Of this total, $30 million will be applied to operating priorities.
+The remainder will be applied to qualifying capital projects.
+The capital funding includes $335 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).

-The 2016 MSI allocations (available here) continue to include both the former BMTG funding and MSI funding.
+The 2017 MSI allocations (available here) continue to include both the former BMTG funding and MSI funding.
 Allocations are calculated using the current MSI formula for the MSI funds, while the amounts of the former BMTG are calculated using the current BMTG formula.
-Use of all funding follows the terms and conditions outlined in the 2016 MSI capital and operating guidelines.
+Use of all funding follows the terms and conditions that will be outlined in the 2017 MSI capital and operating guidelines.

 - MSI funding is based on municipal populations, education property tax requisitions and kilometres of local roads and includes base funding for all municipalities and Sustainable Investment funding for municipalities with limited local assessment bases.

 - BMTG funding is based on municipal status, with Calgary and Edmonton receiving funding based on litres of taxable road-use gasoline and diesel fuel sold in the province; the remaining cities and urban service areas receive funding based on a combination of population and length of primary highways.
 Towns, villages, summer villages, improvement districts and the Townsite of Redwood Meadows receive funding based on population; and rural municipalities and Metis settlements receive funding based on a formula that takes into account kilometres of open road, population, equalized assessment, and terrain.